Lawrence Petross Design LPD Dutch Review

 In Application

 The touted transparency of the pedal remains in tact at any setting, which makes it an excellent always on pedal.
 With the addition of the punch setting, it can be a fine tool as the only overdrive on the board.
-It will work equally well before or after other dynamics processing, whether accentuating and boosting with eq pedals, compression or other drives.
-The slight articulation of top end frequencies might require some tailoring of the amplifier settings, especially with our experience using an already scooped fender sound, but not to the point of affecting musicality or usefulness.
+It will work equally well before or after other dynamics processing, whether accentuating and boosting with EQ pedals, compression, or other drives.
+The slight articulation of top end frequencies might require some tailoring of the amplifier settings, especially with our experience using an already scooped Fender sound, but not to the point of affecting musicality or usefulness.
 Overall, this pedal is an excellent platform to build on top of or use exclusively.

 Who is the LPD Dutch For?

-Los Angeles-based and Georgia raised, Ian Waters is a guitarist and producer working in pop, country and rock.
+Ian WatersLos Angeles-based and Georgia raised, Ian Waters is a guitarist and producer working in pop, country and rock.
 He plays in various bands and is also a songwriter with a band under his own name @ianscottwaters.